Yankees vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been underdogs in 23 games this season and have come away with the win 10 times (43.5%) in those contests.
+- The Yankees have been favored on the moneyline 47 total times this season.
+They've finished 28-19 in those games.

-- New York has a record of 1-2 when it's set as an underdog of +145 or more by sportsbooks this season.
+- New York has a record of 26-15 when playing as moneyline favorites with odds of -120 or shorter (63.4% winning percentage).

-- The moneyline set for this matchup implies the Yankees have a 40.8% chance of walking away with the win.
+- The Yankees have an implied moneyline win probability of 54.5% in this contest.

-- New York's games have gone over the total in 31 of its 73 chances.
+- New York has combined with opponents to go over the total 31 times this season for a 31-40-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!